 Apply color or not?

 Since this is the story of a road from darkness to light I had this idea of a gradual change (from black to white) of the background color on each page.
 Tomek Lesniak helped me color a few pages as a test.
-Eventually I left the drawings in its original black and white, without any background color.
+Ultimately, however, I left the comic book in its original black and white.

-I had about 15 designs of the book cover however I chose this one: black and gold version.
+I had about 15 designs of the book cover and finally chose a black cover with a gold wire print.
 I was helped with the design (and the overall editing of the novel) by Maciej Kukurba.

 SUN > EARTH > MOON > LIGHT BULB

-My first animated short movies follow a scheme.
-Each movie begins with an object that reflects or emits light; each object is smaller in size.
+My first animated films, made during my studies, followed a certain pattern.
+Each subsequent movie starts with an object that emits or reflects light; each subsequent object is smaller than the previous one.

-The first shot of my first short movie “One Often Feels…” shows Sun appearing from the bottom.
-My second movie “Sorry” begins with planet Earth.
+The first shot of my first short movie “One Often Feels…” is the sun that pops up from the bottom of the frame.
+My second movie “Sorry” begins with the planet Earth.
 Third – “Headless” – starts with Moon centered in frame.
 Finally, my graduation film “Mouse” opens with a light emitted from a lamp post light bulb.

 Many years later I drew the same beginning in “Mr. Light Bulb” – a novel about a man who becomes a lamp post.